youssefHosni/Practical-Computer-Vision-In-Python/Readme.md

 # Practical Computer Vision In Python #

-This will be a series of computer vision projects that will cover most of the computer vision tasks and applications.
-Thi is an ongoing series of articles on medium that will be updated weekly:
+This will be a series of computer vision projects that will cover most of the computer vision tasks and applications as dissced in this article * [Computer Vision Tasks and Applications](https://pub.towardsai.net/overview-of-the-computer-vision-tasks-applications-647f63e66e9f?sk=c91f0f20aa48a82fd710744258d82d3d) [[Article](https://pub.towardsai.net/overview-of-the-computer-vision-tasks-applications-647f63e66e9f?sk=c91f0f20aa48a82fd710744258d82d3d) ].

+ Thi is an ongoing series of articles on medium that will be updated on a weekly:

 ## 1. Content Recognition